vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 > Ye have heard that it was said by them of old time, Thou shalt not kill; and whosoever shall kill shall be in danger of the judgment: But I say unto you, That *whosoever is angry with his brother without a cause* shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.
 {% ct 'Matthew 5:21-22' %}

-In God's eyes, it is not necessary to commit murder to be guilty of it.
+In God’s eyes, it is not necessary to commit murder to be guilty of it.
 Hatred alone will do it.
-It is the direct opposite of love, and therefore of God's law and the peace it guarantees.
-Wherever it appears, it shatters the state of *sabbatismos* created by love, and when allowed to fully develop, hatred will always lead to war, which is nothing but the desire to kill the one you hate.
+It is the direct opposite of love, of God’s law, and the peace it guarantees.
+Wherever it appears, hatred shatters the state of *sabbatismos* created by love, and when allowed to fully develop, it will always lead to war, which is nothing but the desire to kill the one you hate.

+If he had the power, Lucifer would have killed his Maker.
+What he failed to do in heaven, however, he would have another chance to do on earth, and this time, he would succeed.
+God could have destroyed him on the spot, and saved Himself a lot of future suffering, but such an act would only raise further questions in the minds of the loyal angels.
+They would start wondering if Lucifer was right all long.
+Sin was a new intruder, and as such, it needed time to manifest itself, and its fruits, more fully, so after Lucifer lost his war against God, he was cast out unto the earth {% rf 'Revelation 12:9' %}, where God allowed him to continue his fight by giving him access to Adam and Eve.

+## How did Lucifer persuade other angels to join him?

 Because sin was a new intruder, few, if any, suspected how deep of a pit it would be.